 Examples of Positive Thinking from the Real World

-- Oprah Winfrey, once faced with poverty and hardship, constantly believed in her ability to rise above challenges.
+• Oprah Winfrey overcame poverty and hardship by believing in her ability to rise above challenges.
 Her mindset helped her build an empire in media and philanthropy.

-- Michael Jordan, famously cut from his high school basketball team, could have given up.
-Instead, he used the setback as motivation, believing in his ability to improve and succeed.
+• Michael Jordan was cut from his high school basketball team but used the setback as motivation, believing in his ability to improve and succeed.

-- Elon Musk, despite failures in business and space exploration, maintained optimism and persistence - traits that fueled the success of Tesla and SpaceX.
+• Elon Musk faced failures in business and space exploration but maintained optimism and persistence—traits that fueled the success of Tesla and SpaceX.

 How Positive Thinking Drives Success